FAQs for parents, guardians and families

 What is BuckID?

 BuckID is your student's Ohio State identification card.
-It serves as the access card for meal plans and holds a debit card account balance (some meal plans include a deposit to this account) that can be used at any one of the 100+ local merchants that accept BuckID, including bookstores and dining locations, as well as for washers and dryers and vending machines.
+It serves as the access card for meal plans and holds a debit card account balance (some meal plans include a deposit to this account) that can be used at any one of the 100+ local merchants that accept BuckID, including bookstores, dining locations and vending machines.
 Additional deposits can be made online, over the phone or at convenient locations around campus.

 Should my student have renter's insurance?